gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 **Column Name Case:** Set the case of the column names returned from the query.
 The given options are ``upper`` and ``lower``.
 The default column names or the column names for any other input are not modified, and the names returned from the database are used as-is.
 Note that setting this property lends a predictability to the column name cases across different databases, but it might result in column name conflicts if multiple columns have the same names when the case is ignored (optional).

-**Transaction Isolation Level:** The transaction isolation level for queries run by this sink.
+**Transaction Isolation Level:** From the drop-down list, select the transaction isolation level for queries run by this sink.
+By default, TRANSACTION_SERIALIZABLE is selected.
-Defaults to TRANSACTION_SERIALIZABLE.
 See java.sql.Connection#setTransactionIsolation for more details.
 The jdbc driver will throw an exception if the database does not have transactions enabled and this setting is set to True.
-For drivers like that, this should be set to TRANSACTION_NONE.
+For such drivers, this should be set to TRANSACTION_NONE.

-**Schema:** The schema of records output by the source.
+**Schema:** Specify the schema of records output by the source.
 This will be used in place of whatever schema is returned from the query.
-However, it must match the schema that returns from the query, except it can mark fields as nullable and can contain a subset of the fields.
+However, it must match the schema that returns from the query, except that it can mark fields as nullable and can contain a subset of the fields.

 ## Example